 Ellie Gunner (Research Assistant)

-In September this year, Ellie will be a Research Assistant working on the autism and the criminal justice system project.
+In September 2018, Ellie will be a Research Assistant working on the autism and the criminal justice system project.
 Ellie has recently graduated from the University of Salford with a first-class BSc (Hons) degree in Psychology and has experience in both quantitative and qualitative research.
 She has a keen interest in Health Psychology, Neuropsychology and Forensic Psychology.
 Ellie is pursuing an MSc in Health Psychology and is completing stage one training towards becoming a Registered Health Psychologist with the Health and Care Professions Council (HCPC).
 Ellie has also completed a course in Understanding Autism, Asperger’s and ADHD.

 Beth Hurst (Research Assistant)

 Beth graduated with a first class degree in Criminology (BSc Hons) from the University of Salford in 2018.
 Beth is due to begin the MSc in Criminal Justice Process in September 2018 at the University of Salford and will begin working on the Autism and the Criminal Justice System project in September 2018 as a research assistant.